 The October 20, 2027 cruise on the Queen Victoria departs from Southampton (London), England.
-On this Zeebrugge and Cherbourg sailing, the ship will visit a total of 3 different cruise port destinations, including its departure port.
+On this Zeebrugge And Cherbourg sailing, the ship will visit a total of 3 cruise port destinations, including its departure port.
 The Queen Victoria sets sail on Wednesday, Oct 20th and returns on Sunday, Oct 24th.

 Queen Victoria - October 20, 2027 - 4 Nights